How Stock Market Circuit Breakers Work

 The circuit breakers were adopted in the wake of the Black Monday crash of Oct.
 19, 1987, when the Dow plunged 508 points, or 22%.

-"There was this idea that if you stopped trading and gave a pause then people would calm down and it might stabilize the markets," said Mason Gerety, professor emeritus at Northern Arizona University and a former research economist at the Securities and Exchange Commission.
+"There was this idea that if you stopped trading and gave a pause, then people would calm down and it might stabilize the markets," said Mason Gerety, professor emeritus at Northern Arizona University and a former research economist at the Securities and Exchange Commission.

 His research in the early 1990s found a trade-off to the temporary halt.
 Traders might sell off more quickly if they anticipate a circuit breaker kicking in.